 Before taking any medication, it is important to read the Patient Information Leaflet.
 You can find information leaflets for your medicines by typing them into the search bar at medicines.org, or by contacting us.

 How to take Yasmin

 One Yasmin tablet is taken once daily, at the same time every day.
 It is a 21-day pill pack, meaning one pill is taken every day for 21 days (starting on day 1 of your menstrual cycle), followed by a 7 day break.
 Yasmin strips are each marked with the day of the week.

 You will likely have withdrawal bleeding similar to your menstrual periods during the 7 days when you stop taking the pill.
 You are still protected during these 7 days and do not need to use additional contraception.

 Start taking the next strip of Yasmin tabs after the seven pill-free days – even if you are still bleeding.
 It is important to begin the new strip on time.
 Each strip contains 21 pills.

 Switching from a different pill to Yasmin

-The advice for switching from a different pill to Yasmin varies depending on the type of pill you were taking.
+The advice for switching from a different pill varies depending on the type of pill you were taking.
 See section 3 of the patient information leaflet for detailed information on how to start taking Yasmin after stopping another pill.

 What should I do if I miss a Yasmin pill?